 Our new mission is to partner with community and County organizations across North Carolina to establish programs to focus on eliminating the suffering and euthanasia of dogs and cats.
 Details of these programs are below:

 Every program implemented is important, but spaying and neutering must be a priority.

-A successful spay/neuter program must include all of the following:
+A successful spay/neuter program must: